 Kastan has shown her work nationally and internationally.
 Invited to show in the Arad Biennial, her work is also a part of the permanent collection at MIDAC Museum, Italy, the Brooklyn College, CUNY Library, and The Brooklyn Art Library.

-Kastan was born in Brooklyn, New York with yearly block parties and feeding all the stray cats in the neighborhood.
+Maria Kastan is a Eurasian artist of Filipino/American descent.
+She was born in Brooklyn, New York.
 Spending summers as a youth traveling cross country, her work is very much informed by natural wonders and early museum visits.
-Kastan currently lives and works in New York.